serviceengineerops/serviceengineeropsws/index.md

 intro_image_hide_on_mobile: true
 ---

-# Service Engineer OÜ provide field support in Russia, CIS and Mid-East countries
+# Service Engineer OÜ provide field support within Russia, CIS and Middle-East countries
 We perform ad-hoc and contract services to EU, USA and Global clients who seek technical support for mechanial, electrical and controls equipment installed obroad.
 Our expertise are:
 Mechanical and Electrical Rotating equipment